Roamify-Research/Machine-Learning/dataset.md

+### Roamify Datasets

+Welcome to the dataset documentation for Roamify, our comprehensive machine learning project designed to provide personalized travel recommendations.
+This document outlines the various datasets we have collected and utilized for both our Recommender System and NLP processing tasks.

+---

-# Datasets
+## Recommender System Datasets

-### Recommendor System Datasets:
+Our recommender system leverages official tourism websites from various states and countries to gather detailed and accurate information about popular tourist attractions.
+Below are the primary sources we have used:

-- **Official Tourism Websites**: Each state in India typically has an official tourism website that provides detailed information about popular tourist attractions, including their history, visiting hours, and other relevant details.
+- **Official Tourism Websites**: Detailed information from each state in India, including history, visiting hours, and other relevant details.

     - [Incredible India](https://www.incredibleindia.org/)
     - [Andhra Pradesh Tourism](https://aptourism.gov.in/)